 Preventing Outbreaks and Contamination

 For industries like the hospitality and health sector, managing the spread of infectious diseases is crucial.
 Testing for microbes allows the monitoring and identification of possible pathogens.
-This allows for proactive measures to be implemented to prevent the spreading of diseases and also to ensure that the surrounding environment is free of contamination and secure.
+This allows for proactive measures to be implemented to prevent the spread of diseases and also to ensure that the surrounding environment is free of contamination and secure.

 Quality Assurance: